joshbeard/joshbeard.me-website/uses.md

 ### Development and Work

+* VIM
 * [Visual Studio Code](https://code.visualstudio.com/) is what I've been using for the last couple of years after being a long-time Vim user.
-I do have the Vi plugin enabled for familiar keybindings.
-An assortment of extensions.
+I do have the Vi plugin enabled for familiar keybindings and an assortment of extensions.
 * [Docker](https://docker.io) - invaluable part of my workflow for using things like Terraform and Ansible, especially for things that will run _somewhere else_.
 * Ansible
 * Python